Easy Foraging Trays

 Parrot foraging, parrots, parrot toys

-Non-edible things you can use are the things I mentioned above plus vine balls, pine cones, plastic toy parts, foam beads, straw pieces, wood blocks and foot toys.
+Non-edible things you can use are the things I mentioned above plus:

-I also do a miniature version of this for our Meyers parrot Baby.
+I do a miniature version of a foraging tray for our Meyers parrot Baby.
 She's a little uneasy about large toys, so this small one was the perfect size for her (it's a small stainless steel cat bowl).
-At first I just put one or two safflower seeds in the bowl so she'd get used to having the bowl around and getting close to it.
-Then slowly I added toys, toy parts, pine cones etc., and sprinkle on a few safflower seeds.
+At first, I just put one or two safflower seeds in the bowl so she'd get used to having the bowl around and getting close to it.
+Then slowly I added toys, toy parts, pinecones etc. To keep her interested, I always sprinkle a couple safflower seeds on top along with a dried veggies mix.

 If you have a shy or scaredy bird, this method may work for you too!